brendanmetzger/diatom/README.md

 : view/
   contains template files, CSS, JavaScript, media--essentially the document root : pages/

 html files are stored here

-      the assumed layout,  derived from `index.html` file is stored here : src/
+the assumed layout,  derived from `index.html` file is stored here

+: src/

 holds all php files
+serves as the application root, which means when a file is explicitely declareded as relative (ie, `./file` or `../file`) then the reference point is this directory.
+This may not seem intuitive, but it is a hard rule, and easy to remember, which is especially useful when the context of a file is murky, such as deeply namespace files n such

 : data/

 xml, json, configs--anything that doesn't want to be tracked in a main repo but is integral to site functionality

 ### Output Formats